6yi/LzhengHttp/README.md

 	resp,err:=req.Request("POST","http://www.baidu.com")
 ```

-### if you wanna add httpHead or Params ,you can use these func
+### if you wanna add httpHead or Params,Cookie ,you can use these func

 ``` go